 As I continue in my career as a cyber risk consultant, what I see is that organizations do not perform constrained optimization.
 Optimization relies upon the organization to have rational expectations not only within the agency of its employees but also for the organization itself.
-Heuristically, the primary constraint within an organization is bureaucracy.
-This is undoubtedly a constraint that all organizations must recognize, however, few are capable of identifying entropy, specifically cyber risk entropy, the ever-increasing complexity of their systems and network that can prevent cyber strategy state change.
+Heuristically, the primary constraint within an organization is likely bureaucracy as it is undoubtedly a constraint that all organizations must recognize.
+However, few are capable of identifying entropy, specifically cyber risk entropy, the ever-increasing complexity of their systems and network that can prevent cyber strategy state change.

-The poison to the rational agency within employees is likely a combination of ignorance and the organizations’ own entropic poison-pill.
+The poison to the employee-as-rational-agent is likely a combination of ignorance and the organizations’ own entropic poison-pill.

 “Jason, Jason, Jason.”
 I can hear you saying.
 “Here you go again, man.
 Mucking up another fine article with your waffling.
 Get to the damn point already, will ya!”

 The normative flow of Cyber Standards, as described in the section above, assumes that organizations and their people optimize their cyber risk reduction activities, thus their cyber strategy.
 And they do this by employing the stratified yet charmingly cohesive, framework-model-standard-flow.